 Then, by some miracle she thought of her many small children in the house and changed her mind.
 She turned the car off and went back to her job of parenting, for at least another 20 years.
 Maybe more like 50.

 I know it is more like 50, because that woman was my mother.
 And I have gotten her permission to share this part of her story.
 She is now a mentally healthy, loving and gracious woman.
 A sage really.
 And also a person with an amazing sense of humor.
 I have thanked God many times that she chose life and did not let her pain lead to what would have rocked our family in seismic ways.
+Thank you mom, for miraculously choosing life!!

 Why?
 One key element is communication and emotions.
-It’s too simplistic to say women are willing to share their problems and men tend to bottle them up.
+It’s too simplistic to say women are more willing to share their problems and men tend to bottle them up.
 But it is true that, for generations, many societies have encouraged men to be “strong” and not admit they’re struggling.
 And construction attracts strong men.
 Construction also requires a lot of physical work, which can lead to body pain, which can increase the use of drugs and alcohol.
 Throw in the temptations that come with travel away from home, depression, broken marriages and isolation and you get a ripe environment for suicide.

 We condition boys from a very young age to not express emotion, and men who share feelings may be perceived to be ‘weak’ by other men.
 We say ‘big boys don’t cry.’
 Men seek help for mental health less often.